 Colorful, chaotic and steeped in history, the imperial city of Marrakesh is one of Morocco's most popular destinations.
 It's also a fantastic base for exploring the rest of the country, not least because of its excellent railway connections.
 From Marrakesh's easily navigable train station, you can travel to other major cities including Casablanca, Fez, Tangier and Meknes.
 As well as being amazingly efficient, Morocco's trains are considered clean and safe.
 Tickets are well-priced, too, making this one of the most budget-conscious methods of getting around.

 In the past, it was only possible to purchase Moroccan train tickets from your chosen station of departure.
 Now, however, you can plan ahead by researching and paying for tickets on the website of the national railway operator, ONCF.
 If you'd rather wait until you're in-country, trains usually have plenty of space and buying tickets on the day of departure is no problem.
 If you plan on traveling during peak times (including public holidays and particularly Ramadan), it's a good idea to book in advance.
 If you have problems booking online, you can make a reservation at the station a few days ahead, either in person or via a hotelier or travel agent.

 First Class or Second Class?

-Some of the timetables listed below are for sleeper trains (marked with an asterisk).
+Some of the overnight schedules listed below are for sleeper trains.
 These have "comfort carriages" with single beds so that you can get a good night's sleep.
 Traveling at night is a great way to save money as it means paying for one less hotel stay.